Skip to content

 Here’s what you need to know to extract the most value from telematics devices and systems:

-1. Understanding Data Usage: When addressing a problem such as vehicle routing, collecting the data and tracking it is just the beginning.
-On the backend, engineers can use data to develop machine learning algorithms that can more quickly and reliably solve the problems at hand.
+1. Understanding Data Usage: When addressing a problem such as vehicle routing, collecting and tracking the data is just the beginning.
+Engineers can use data on the backend to develop machine learning algorithms that can more quickly and reliably solve the problems at hand.
 For example, game theory is one approach that can be used for route optimization.
 In addition, fuzzy logic can be added to allow for alternatives when the best option isn’t feasible.

 2. What are Video Telematics?
 By leveraging cameras as part of vehicle telematics, fleet companies can do things like assess driver risk levels based on a video of a collision or manage security features.
 It’s important to note that video telematics goes beyond a standard dashcam or even a dual dashcam by incorporating data analytics and data science.
 For instance, by combining the data from a dashcam with cargo monitoring it’s possible to improve safety, lower costs, and reduce accidents.